linhdoan/geta-optimizely-ddsadmin/src/README.md

 USAGE
 ============
-To access the add-on, go to Admin -> Dds Admin
+To access the add-on, go to CMS -> Dds Admin